ouda711/ouda711/README.md

 ### 👋🏻 Connect with Me

-I'm always open to new opportunities and collaborations.
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/ouda-wycliffe-378644162/).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/ouda-wycliffe-378644162/).

 ### 🔥 &nbsp; My Stats: